I love coastal decor. I’ve also had a lot of questions about how to recreate the coastal decor looks I’ve used in our beach house.

-This big wave picture is the perfect way to tie into the shades of blue in a coastal home.
+This big wave picture is the perfect way to tie the shades of blue into a coastal home.

 I think the texture of branch coral is fabulous.
 The look of this blue coral pillow is the perfect complement to my simple khaki sofa and chair.

-What gives this white coral lamp its elevated feel is the clear acrylic base.
-I love that it is sculptural and practical at the same time.
+This white coral lamp has an elevated feel.
+I love that it’s sculptural and practical at the same time.

 The number one item people have asked me about is the oversized lazy susan I used in my charcuterie 101 video.

-Not only have I used it for serving, it’s also a great platform for creating a centerpiece, like I did for the holidays.
+Not only have I used it for serving, but it’s also a great platform for creating a centerpiece for the holidays.

-I think the serving and decor possibilities are endless with this scrollwork lazy susan.
-It’s a little more expensive, but I’ve learned that when you find the one you really like, it’s worth the splurge.
+I think the serving and decor possibilities are endless with this scrollwork lazy Susan.
+It’s a little more expensive, but I’ve learned that when you find one that you really like, it’s worth the splurge.

-I recently shopped my home and pulled out the rustic lantern above when I created a new dining room tablescape.
-Now I’m using it my guest room…did it look familiar?
-It’s at least 8 years old but clearly, you loved the look because I’ve had a lot of requests for information.
+I recently shopped my home and pulled out a rustic lantern to create a new dining room tablescape.
+Now, I’m using it in my guest room!

 I found some that are really similar below.
 (Did you notice my lazy susan is on top of the wood medallion from my guest room in this pic?
 Don’t be afraid to think outside the box when you’re creating!)

-This wood and vintage metal lantern give you the perfect place to use your flameless candles!
+This wood and vintage metal lantern will give you a perfect place to use your flameless candles!

-With higher ceilings in this home, I realized I needed oversized pieces to fill up the some of the wall spaces.
-I’ve always thought a HUGE clock was a cool way to have functional art, and this piece just matched our wall color and subtly distressed vibe perfectly!
+With higher ceilings in this home, I realized I needed oversized pieces to fill up some of the wall spaces.
+I’ve always thought a HUGE clock was a cool way to have functional art.
+Luckily, I found a piece that matched our wall color and subtly distressed vibe perfectly!

 This simple coral sculpture is an easy way to bring the love of the ocean indoors.

-If you’re looking for a pretty bowl for a kitchen island or coffee table and you like coastal decor, this silver coral bowl is perfect!
+If you’re looking for a pretty bowl for a kitchen island or coffee table, this silver coral bowl is perfect!
 Imagine it filled with bright yellow lemons or granny smith apples.

 Speaking of displaying fruit…

-The two tiered stand above is usually just in the background of my videos, but it hasn’t gone unnoticed by you!
-I’m laughing at this picture, because clearly, I forgot to take off the assembly sticker!
+The two-tiered stand I keep in my kitchen is usually just in the background of my videos, but it hasn’t gone unnoticed by you!
+I’m laughing because clearly, I forgot to take off the assembly sticker!
 Details, Jill!
 DETAILS! 🙂

-This two tiered metal stand is very similar to mine with its scalloped edges.
+This two-tiered metal stand is very similar to mine (though mine includes scalloped edges).

 I hope you’ve enjoyed seeing a little more of my “happy place” and my love of coastal decor.

-I hope I’ve inspired some new ways for you bring the beach to your home.
+I hope I’ve inspired some new ways for you to bring the beach to your home.

-If you love to decorate with navy blue and white like I do, be sure to check out my blog on simple and beautiful blues for more inspiration!
+If you love to decorate with navy blue and white as I do, be sure to check out my blog on simple and beautiful blues for more inspiration!